 The results show that the correspondence between the 19 apertures manual model and the periodic model with evaluating 19 near-field repetitions for the far field calculation are comparable to about 4 percents.
-Better correspondence could be obtained if the manual domain would be further extended (as seen from the smaller domain calculations trends).
+Better correspondence might be obtained if the manual domain would be further extended or if the periodic calculation is run with bigger distance between the individual elements (boundaries, objects, integration domains) as observed always with NFFF.